Pamela Cabezas

 Pamela Antonia Cabezas López (born 10 July 2007) is a Chilean footballer who plays as a forward for Universidad Católica and the Chile women's national team.

 Club career

 A product of the women's team of Universidad Católica, Cabezas won thee youth championships with them and was awarded as the best female player from the youth ranks in 2022 and 2024.
 She made her debut with the first team in 2023 and signed her first professional contract alongside her teammate Vaitiare Pardo in January 2024.

 International career

 Cabezas has represented Chile at both the 2024 South American U17 Championship and the 2024 South American U20 Championship.

 At senior level, she received her first call-up for two friendlies against Ecuador in October 2024.
 She was called up again for the friendlies against Haiti on 4 and 8 April 2025, made her debut in the first match and scored the winning goal in the second match.

+In September 2026, Cabezas López represented the under-20's in the South American Games, winning the silver medal.